Urinary dipsticks are not a good method of detecting an active urinary tract infection (UTI), despite widely being used by practitioners.

 Midstream urine culture into a sterile jar is the main way that a sample for culture is taken away for testing.
 Researchers have found that people with lower urinary tract symptoms that are below the threshold of diagnostic cutoff for these cultures may have lingering bacterial colonies.

 Once the antibiotics are finished, the symptoms come back.
-An evaluated was performed regarding the effectiveness of this test for detecting urinary pathogens according to the United Kingdom’s standard criteria for diagnosing an acute UTI.
+An evaluation was performed regarding the effectiveness of this test for detecting urinary pathogens according to the United Kingdom’s standard criteria for diagnosing an acute UTI.

 The results were disappointing.
 The culture failed to distinguish between asymptomatic controls and the symptomatic patients, and did not detect a variety of microbial species, including recognised uropathogens.

-When the samples were run through DNA testing, the two groups were identifiable, and generated a more complete picture of what microbes were in the urinary tract.
+When the samples were run through microbial DNA testing, the two groups were identifiable, and generated a more complete picture of what microbes were in the urinary tract.

 Researchers concluded that the regular UK midstream urine culture misses a significant portion of bacteria, including common urinary tract pathogens, and may be unsuitable for excluding UTI in patients with lower urinary tract symptoms.